minio/docs/source/reference/minio-mc-admin/mc-admin-rebalance.rst

 Rebalancing also ignores objects where the only remaining version is a :ref:`delete marker <minio-bucket-versioning-delete>`.
 This avoids inter-pool :abbr:`I/O (Input/Output)` for objects already considered fully deleted.

-MinIO relies on the :ref:`scanner <minio-lifecycle-management-scanner>` to capture and remove those expired objects or trailing ``DeleteMarker`` objects.
+MinIO relies on the :ref:`scanner <minio-concepts-scanner>` to capture and remove those expired objects or trailing ``DeleteMarker`` objects.